Ladanividhi/Hotel-Management/README.md

 ## 💡 Usage
--Launch the program
+- Launch the program
--Choose a table number
+- Choose a table number
--Add menu items to the order
+- Add menu items to the order
--View the total bill at any point
+- View the total bill at any point
--Follow the on-screen instructions for further operations
+- Follow the on-screen instructions for further operations

 ## 📌 Closing Remarks